FengLabVUMC/APOL1_Sepsis/README.md

 3. Figure 2.
 Associations between *APOL1* high-risk genotypes and the risk of sepsis and renal dysfunction before and after adjustment for renal disease, and exclusion of patients with pre-existing severe renal disease.

 4. Figure 3.
 Restricted PheWAS associations between *APOL1* high-risk genotype and sepsis-related phenotypes.

+# Note
+Technology rights are retained by Vanderbilt University.